rbauduin/mbdetect/README.md

 ./client tests/suite.cfg

 Each run gets a id assigned, which is a truncated uuid of length defined by RUN_ID_SIZE in utils/mbd_utils.h.
-Currently both client and servers log all transfer, in and out, to /tmp and /tmp/server repesctively.
+Currently both client and servers log all transfer, in and out, to /tmp and /tmp/server respectively.

+Note that the CLIENT UPLOADS ITS LOGS to an ftp server.
+This will help us identify problematic situations.

 Client log files have prefix indicating which type of data it contains:
 - -curl : all curl logs, queries and response